Epidermodysplasia verruciformis: Dede Koswara

 In all, 96% of the warts were removed.
 The surgery was documented by the Discovery Channel and TLC in the episode "Treeman: Search for the Cure".
-However, his warts returned and he was thought to require two surgeries per year for the rest of his life in order to manage the warts.
+However, his warts returned and he was thought to require two surgeries per year for the rest of his life to manage the warts.
 The Discovery Channel funded a blood analysis and found he lacked an immune system antigen to fight yeast infection.
-He was offered to have more tests run to determine whether it is treatable, and the doctor was fairly optimistic, but he refused the treatment.
+He was offered to have more tests run to determine whether it was treatable, and the doctor was fairly optimistic, but he refused the treatment.

 According to The Jakarta Post, Koswara underwent the first of a series of new surgical procedures to remove the regrown warts in the spring of 2011.
 Surgery had, however, proven to be a temporary solution for Koswara, as the warts continued to re-emerge.
 He had thus undergone three surgical operations since his major surgery in 2008.
 At the end of December 2010, two doctors from the Japanese Society for Complementary and Alternative Medicine brought him a drug made from Job's tears.
 The medicine was still undergoing lab tests as of 2016.

 Koswara died on 30 January 2016 at Hasan Sadikin Hospital, Bandung, from the complications related to his condition.

-In 2009, the Discovery Channel episode "Treeman Meets Treeman" reported on another Indonesian man, from the same region as Koswara, who also has the disease and was given a similar treatment for it.
+In 2009, the Discovery Channel episode "Treeman Meets Treeman" reported on another Indonesian man, from the same region as Koswara, who also has the disease and received a similar treatment.
 His treatment seemed to have worked better.

-Omar Tamim

-In 2013, one case of epidermodysplasia verruciformis was reported in Iraq.
-No treatment was given since the condition was initially misdiagnosed.

-Abul Bajandar

-In January 2016, a 25-year-old patient named Abul Bajandar from Khulna, Bangladesh was admitted in Dhaka Medical College and Hospital and was diagnosed with this condition.
-Doctors at the hospital decided to form a medical board for the treatment of the patient.
-Over the following year, Bajandar underwent at least 25 surgeries for the removal of the warts—weighing in excess of —from his hands, feet, and legs.
-Bajandar’s condition returned after he interrupted treatments in May 2018.
-His doctors requested that he return for treatment many times.
-He finally returned for treatment in late 2018, but his condition had significantly worsened and spread to his feet.
-He will reportedly need five to six operations to get the condition back under control.
-In June 2019 he requested to get his hands amputated as the pain is unbearable.

 Sahana Khatun

-In January 2017 it was reported that a 10-year-old girl in Bangladesh, Sahana Khatun, was diagnosed after developing lesions four months earlier.
+In January 2017, it was reported that a 10-year-old girl in Bangladesh, Sahana Khatun, was diagnosed after developing lesions four months earlier.
 BBC News said that the case may have been the first diagnosis in a female.

 Mohammed Taluli

-In August 2017 it was reported that a 42-year-old man from Gaza, Mohammed Taluli, had been successfully operated on at the Hadassah Medical Centre in Jerusalem.
+In August 2017, it was reported that a 42-year-old man from Gaza, Mohammed Taluli, had been successfully operated on at the Hadassah Medical Centre in Jerusalem.